seanpmaxwell/express-generator-typescript/README.md

 ## What is it

 Creates a new express application similar to the `express-generator` module.
-Except
+Except this is configure to use TypeScript instead of plain JavaScript.
+There are some other tools out

+All the tools you need for running, building, and testing are packaged with it.